-Foundations: (Required of all students) 506 Ethical Problems in Communication

-516 Qualitative Communication Research 13

-517 Quantitative Methods in Communication hours

-601 Communication Pro-Seminar (1 hour)

-605 Communication Theory & Practice

-Area 1: Interactional Communication (One course)

-580 Interpersonal Communication

-590 Health Communication 3

-620 Organizational Communication 5 hours

-625 Personality and Communication nours

-650 Corporate Communication

-675 Risk Communication

-Area 2: Integrated Communication (One course) 3

-520 Computer-Mediated Communication 652 Computer-Mediated Communication in Organizations 653 Integrated Marketing Communication Campaigns 654 Public Relations and Crisis Management hours Area 3: Social Advocacy (One course) 555 Persuasive Movements 610 Problems of Public Discourse 630 Communication and Multiculturalism 640 Communication in Social Service 651 Conflict Management 3 hours Electives: Students may concentrate in an area by taking additional area courses as electives.
-Electives include 510: Special Topics in Speech; 530: Science Communication; 540: Public Communication Campaigns; 660: Selected Topics in Mass Media; 690: Special Topics.
+Foundations: (Required of all students) 506 Ethical Problems in Communication 601 Communication Pro-Seminar (1 hour) 605 Communication Theory & Practice 616 Qualitative Communication Research 617 Quantitative Methods in Communication 13 hour Area 1: Interactional Communication (One course) 580 Interpersonal Communication 590 Health Communication 603 Communication Pedagogy 620 Organizational Communication 625 Personality and Communication 650 Corporate Communication 675 Risk Communication 3 hours Area 2: Integrated Communication (One course) 520 Computer-Mediated Communication 530 Science Communication 652 Computer-Mediated Communication in Organizations 653 Integrated Marketing Communication Campaigns 654 Public Relations and Crisis Management 3 hours Area 3: Social Advocacy (One course) 540 Public Communication Campaigns 555 Persuasive Movements 610 Problems of Public Discourse 630 Communication and Multiculturalism 640 Communication in Social Service 651 Conflict Management 3 hours Electives: Students may concentrate in an area by taking additional area courses as electives.
+Electives include 510: Special Topics in Speech; 660: Selected Topics in Mass Media; 690: Special Topics.
 Three hours of Practicum or Directed Reading may be taken beyond the courses taken for a non-thesis option.
 Three hours may be taken outside of the Communication Department with the consent of the Faculty Mentor.
 Additional electives may be outside of Communication with consent of the Graduate Director.
-9 hours Thesis (includes oral defense) 698 Thesis Non-Thesis Option 600 Practicum 5xx or 6xx elective 6 hours Total 37 hours
+9 hours Thesis (includes oral defense) 698 Thesis Non-Thesis Option 600 Practicum 5xx or 6xx elective 6 hours

-Pending approval of the department program coordinator, and approval by the Graduate School, a student may transfer up to six hours graduate credit from another institution.
+Pending approval of the department program coordinator, and approval by the School of Interdisciplinary and Graduate Studies, a student may transfer up to six hours graduate credit from another institution.